-The foregoing indicates that the love we are supposed to have for other people should be genuine, not superficial.
-And genuine love necessitates that we earnestly strive with both our words and our deeds to show that we truly care about the well-being of other people.
+Furthermore, the love we are supposed to have for other people should be genuine, not superficial.
+Genuine love necessitates that we earnestly strive with both our words and our deeds to show that we truly care about the well-being of other people.
 But to whom is it necessary to show such love?

-As previously noted, Jesus Christ stated in Matthew 22:39 that we should love our neighbor.
-And in Luke 10:29, when Jesus is asked by a lawyer, “[W]ho is my neighbor?,” He tells a parable about a man (presumably, a Jew) who had been attacked by thieves and left wounded on the road.
-First a priest and then a Levite (both of whom apparently were also Israelites) passed by without helping the wounded man.
+As previously mentioned, Jesus Christ stated in Matthew 22:37-40 that we should love our neighbor.
+And, in Luke 10:29, when Jesus is asked by a lawyer, “[W]ho is my neighbor?,” Jesus tells a parable about a man (presumably, a Jew) who had been attacked by thieves and left wounded on the road.
+First a priest and then a Levite, both of whom apparently were also Jews, passed by the wounded man without helping him.
 Subsequently, a Samaritan helped the wounded man, despite the fact that Samaritans were usually despised by Jews.

 Should Christians Love Even Their Enemies?

 The preceding discussion makes it clear that our agape love should include strangers.
-But what about people we don’t like, especially those who have severely offended us?
+But what about people we do not like, especially those who have severely offended us?
 Certainly, having agape love for such people is difficult.
 However, having agape love for someone does not require us to have a positive feeling about that person.
-Agape love requires an act of our will, as previously stated by Bill Bright.
+Agape love requires an act of our will.
 The New Testament does not say that we need to like a person, but it does say that we should love them.
-Consider the two following scripture passages:
+Consider the two following scriptures:

-In Matthew 5:43-44, which records a portion of Christ’s so-called “Sermon on the Mount,” He states,
+In Matthew 5:43-44, which records a portion of Jesus Christ’s so-called “Sermon on the Mount,” He states,

 “You have heard that it was said, ‘You shall love your neighbor and hate your enemy.’
 But I say to you, love your enemies, bless those who curse you, do good to those who hate you, and pray for those who spitefully use you and persecute you.”